ashutoshmjain/gita/src/knower.md

 This flipping of the wave function—between an up and down electron or the flipping of a coin into "Heads" or "Tails"—is not limited to binary choices.
 A function may represent thousands of possibilities and an intricate balance of respective probabilities.

 > This universal quantum computer is referred to as Mahat in Sāṃkhya-speak.
+This is what acts as the layer for the next generation of evolutes.

 ### The Rise of Identity (Ahaṃkāra)

-The Mahat is thus a computer, but it is capable of producing real stuff—not just mere poems or answers to your questions—it does that too, but for that we might just use our simple computer :-) But even our universal quantum computer, as grand as it may be, does need attention.
+The Mahat is thus a computer, but it is capable of producing real stuff—not just mere poems or answers to your questions—it does that too, but for that we might just use our simple computer :-) But our universal quantum computer, as grand as it may be, does need attention.
+There is no manifestation without attention of Purusa.
 The question is, where does attention come from?
 How does Purusha arrive at the scene?

 The answer is surprisingly simple: the physical stuff (the information) that Mahat creates from a patternless chaos cobbles together to form complex patterns.
 These patterns aspire to know what they are beacuse the very meaning of a pattern is something that could be identified!
 But the questions are rarely at the level of subatomic particles, just the way we don't ask an individual transistor to flip into 0 or 1.

-Ahamkara is thus a layer over Mahat that lets manifested stuff identify itself.
-This higher level of abstraction represented by an Identity asks "who am I." This is what supplies the attention to the underlying system.
+Ahamkara is thus the application paradigm over Mahat that lets manifested stuff recognize itself.
+This higher level of abstraction represented by an Identity asks "sure I have a name but who I really am?
+How did I reach here?"
+Mahat supplies the answers - like God created you! but those answers are "information".
+Ahamkara must strive for "knowledge"!
+That knowledge gets complete only through creation of next layer.
+You need to become a dad to truly marvel at your own origin!

+The quest to know who am I, supplies the attention to the underlying system.
 The role of Ahamkara is like the "attention mechanism" of the AI LLM example.
 It translates the prompts of an identity into thousands of questions for our underlying quantum switches.
 Some of them resolve the color, others the smell, some more create new matter.
 The more questions Identities ask, the more manifestation happens and consequently more knowledge gets decrypted.

 In essence, the real world that we see around us (information) collectively, is a mirror image of the decrypted knowledge.